 Laura is an Actor, Puppeteer and Director who trained at the Webber Douglas Academy of Dramatic Art after a Drama degree at Hull University.

-Work for Gyre & Gimble includes: trunk puppeteer of Oona the elephant in Running Wild (Regent’s Park Open Air Theatre), the Lorax in The Lorax (Old Vic) and Mum in The Elephantom (National Theatre & West End).
+Work with Gyre & Gimble includes: Associate Puppetry Director of Running Wild (UK Tour).
+Puppeteer of Oona the elephant in Running Wild (Regent’s Park Open Air Theatre), the Lorax in The Lorax (Old Vic) and played Mum in The Elephantom (National Theatre & West End).

-Other work as a performer includes: War Horse (NT West End), Women Beware Women (National Theatre), Oppenheimer (Royal Shakespeare Company & West End), The Shoemaker’s Holiday (Royal Shakespeare Company), Faeries (Royal Opera House), Recycled Rubbish, Mojo, Mischief and Hospitalworks (Theatre-Rites), Stilled, Brilliant, An Infinite Line Brighton, Little Universe, And The Rain Falls Down, The Bounce and A Few Short Exercises in Love (Fevered Sleep), Clown (Travelling Light), Beastie (Lone Twin), The Visible Men (New Art Club).
-Films include: London Road (Rufus Norris, National Theatre/BBC Films/BFI), movement artist on Gravity (Alfonso Cuaron, Warner Bros), The Homeless Polar Bear (Greenpeace campaign film) and Alice (Marianne Elliott, Ruby Films).
+Other work as a performer includes: Peter Pan and Women Beware Women (National Theatre), War Horse (West End), Oppenheimer (RSC & West End), The Shoemaker’s Holiday (RSC), Faeries (Royal Opera House), Recycled Rubbish, Mojo, Mischief and Hospitalworks (Theatre-Rites), Stilled, Brilliant, An Infinite Line Brighton, Little Universe, And The Rain Falls Down, The Bounce and A Few Short Exercises in Love (Fevered Sleep), Clown (Travelling Light), Beastie (Lone Twin), The Visible Men (New Art Club).
+Films include: London Road (Rufus Norris, BBC Films/BFI), movement artist on Gravity (Alfonso Cuaron, Warner Bros), The Homeless Polar Bear (Greenpeace campaign film) and Alice (Marianne Elliott, Ruby Films).

-Work as a creative includes: War Horse (NT Berlin, Associate Movement Director), The Curious Incident of the Dog in the Nighttime (NT West End, Puppetry Consultancy), Don Quixote (Royal Shakespeare Company, Puppetry Co-Director), Oppenheimer (RSC West End, Movement Restaging), 2012 London Olympics opening ceremony (Assistant Movement Director), Goodnight Mister Tom (West End & UK Tour, Associate Puppetry Director) and Adventures In Packaging (Will Adamsdale/BAC, Puppetry Consultancy).
-Laura has also Choreographed two of her own works, You Are Here (Chisenhale Dance Space) and You Are Here: Too (Camden People’s Theatre).
+Work as a creative includes: Common (National Theatre, Puppet Director), Dinosaur World (UK Tour, Puppetry Director), War Horse (Berlin, Associate Movement Director), The Curious Incident of the Dog in the Nighttime (West End, Puppetry Consultancy), Don Quixote (RSC, Puppetry Co-Director), Oppenheimer (West End, Movement Restaging), 2012 London Olympics opening ceremony (Assistant Movement Director), Goodnight Mister Tom (West End & UK Tour, Associate Puppetry Director).